AMSOIL Arena: Basketball

 AMSOIL Arena hosted the Harlem Globetrotters in 2012, 2014, 2016, 2017, 2018, and 2019, for which Minnesota Lynx's (WNBA) court has been brought up from Minneapolis, Minnesota.

 Events

 AMSOIL Arena has held many different types of events, from comedians Jeff Dunham and Jim Gaffigan to Cirque du Soleil.
 The local AAD Shrine holds its annual AAD Shrine Circus fundraiser at the arena each April.
 The arena also hosts concerts.
 The Duluth Superior Symphony Orchestra had the first non-sporting event held at the arena, "Cirque de la Symphonie on Ice", on December 31, 2010, a day after the facility opened.
 It can also be converted to host dinners and conventions.
 On June 20, 2018, President Donald Trump held a rally in the arena that saw a record breaking attendance of 8,372.

-The following is not a complete list of concerts.

 Awards

 In 2013, Stadium Journey rated AMSOIL Arena as the best stadium experience in the United States and Canada.
 In 2014 and 2015, Stadium Journey rated AMSOIL Arena as the second best stadium experience in the United States and Canada, behind Oriole Park at Camden Yards home to Major League Baseball's Baltimore Orioles.

 AMSOIL Arena was ranked the best college hockey arena by Stadium Journey in 2014 and 2015.

 The Wall Street Journal named AMSOIL Arena one of its 10 "Golden Zamboni" winners for its uniqueness among the nation's college hockey venues.